koenderks/aRtsy/README.md

 #### Forests

 This artwork is inspired by a supervised learning method called random forest.
-It applies the same principle as described above, but uses a different predictive algorithm to fill in the color of the pixels.
+It applies the principle as described above using a continuous response variable to fill the color of the pixels.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/forests/2021-08-20.png' width='270' height='270'>